jaylaellis01/Make-A-Rhyme/README.md

 * There should be no other issues when installing.

 ## Instructions to add a new poem
+Firstly, you need to add the poem image into the assets/poem_art folder, and add all the poem audio into the assets/audio/{poem_name} folder.
+The audio should be named sequentially (1.mp3, 2.mp3, and so on)

+Next, you need to input all the poem information.
 All poem data is located in the src/poem/poem_data.json file.
 Taking a look at this file, you can set up a new poem similar to how the others are set up.
 Each poem is required to have:

 - name: Name of poem
 - image: Image location